-If you have further questions about Personal Accident cover, please contact our customer services team by phone on 0330 400 1383 or by using our contact form.
+If you have further questions about Personal Accident cover, please contact us.

 We are unable to provide cover for events that arise that were known about at the time you booked your holiday or purchased your travel insurance.

-You can declare your conditions quickly and easily using our online medical screening system or, if you would prefer to speak to one of our friendly agents, call us on 0330 400 1383.
+You can declare your conditions quickly and easily using our online medical screening system.

 A pre-existing medical condition is any medical condition which falls into any of the following categories which any person insured on this policy has, or has had for which they have received treatment (including surgery, tests or investigations by a doctor or a consultant/specialist and prescribed drugs or medication) in the last 2 years: